Tim is a freelance writer, poet, artist and storyteller. He always tries to find and include lessons for everyone in his writing.

 Sar turned in the direction of the voice he knew so well.
-Coming up behind him was a auburn haired woman his own age.
-She had on a green long dress.
+Coming up behind him was an auburn haired woman his own age.
+She had on a long green dress.
 Sar had always thought of her as attractive but had never seen her as a girlfriend type.
-More like a ...well just say if you do anything she didn’t like she'd beat the crap out of you type of girl.
+More like a ...well let’s just say if you do anything she didn’t like she'd beat the crap out of you type of girl.
 She was also good with a short bow.

-”Nothing much...thought I’d take along with you to the castle.
+”Nothing much...thought I’d tag along with you till you get to the castle.
 I saw you talking to the White Witch.
-What’d she want trying to hook up with you again.
+What’d she want?
+Trying to hook up with you again.
 Remember I have those special arrows.
 One of those...”

 Dwin smirked, “Well you are quite the catch.”